Compound Interest Calculator

 |---|---|---|

-| Calculation | Based only on the initial principal | Based on principal + accumulated interest |
+| Calculation | Initial principal only | Principal + accumulated interest |

 | Growth Pattern | Linear | Exponential |

-| Interest Earned | Same every period | Increases every period |
+| Interest Earned | Same every period | Increases over time |

-| Best For | Short-term loans, quick calculations | Long-term investments, savings accounts |
+| Best For | Short-term loans | Long-term investing |

 Simple Interest